KChen-lab/MEDALT/README.md

 Two figures:

 	(1) singlecell.tree.pdf: the MEDALT of cells visualized by igraph.
-You can incorporate CNV.tree.txt with Cytoscape to generate prefered visualization of tree.
+You can input CNV.tree.txt into Cytoscape to generate preferred visualization.

 	(2) LSA.tree.pdf: the tree visualization of fitness-associated CNAs by igraph